ersin-ertan/kotlinx.coroutines/coroutines-guide.md

 ### Combining contexts

-Coroutine context can be combined using `+` operator.
-The context on the right-hand side replaces relevant entries of the context on the left-hand side.
-For example, a [Job] of the parent coroutine can be inherited, while its dispatcher replaced:
+Use `+` operator to combine contexts, the right hand context replaces relevant entries for the left hand context.
+A [Job] of the parent coroutine can be inherited, while its dispatcher replaced:

 ```kotlin
 fun main(args: Array<String>) = runBlocking<Unit> {